dantleech/blog/source/_posts/2022-02-27-song-ballad-of-senior-dev.md

 The final version here seems very loud, louder and more distorted than the final in mix in Ardour.

+No new musical equipment since the last recording.
+I actually used both the shitty MIDI keyboard and DAW controller extensively this time round.
+The usefulness of the MIDI controller was improved by getting the DAW latency down to about 4ms which probably helped with being able to play realtime "drums" (previously the latency was 12ms).

 The following are the raw, nonsense, lyrics, not all of them used:

 ```